WeblateOrg/weblate/docs/vcs.rst

 :guilabel:`Weblate push user`).
 You need to add this user as a collaborator and give it appropriate permission to your repository (read-only is okay for cloning, write is required for pushing).
-Depending on service and your organization settings, this happens immediately, or requires confirmation on Weblate side.
+Depending on service and your organization settings, this happens immediately, or requires confirmation on the Weblate side.

 Added users are accepted within five minutes GitHub, on other services